A cold, mid-winter morning, suitably saturated with lots of useful information.

 Previous surveys were undertaken by preservation and treatment companies, (April 2013 and June 2016), have diagnosed rising damp and have recommended a chemical damp proof course and cement render, and yet the Royal Institute of Chartered Surveyors describe ‘rising damp’ as a myth.
 Following an introduction from Building Managment Company, Simon James Lewis, Neighbourhood Construction CIC has been invited to ascertain the probable causes of a number of moisture-related symptoms being experienced at the property.

 Having recently moved into a two-story Victorian terraced house the homeowner was keen to embark on a comprehensive, room by room refurbishment.
 Concerned that the old wiring could make the house not only unsafe to live in, but more importantly unsafe to work on.
 Additionally, a leaky roof in the bathroom […]

 Last week David attended a workshop on energy-retrofitting the traditional hygrothermal envelope.
 This included preparation, mixing and casting bio-aggregate mixture of hemp and lime onto existing masonry.
 The workshop, run by Neighbourhood Construction, taught the installation through kinaesthetic learning, a process that worked very well in understanding all the elements of delivering a […]

 A survey report undertaken on behalf of the prospective purchaser has highlighted symptoms of moisture.
-Following an introduction from the vendor’s surveyor, Simon James Lewis, Neighbourhood Construction CIC has been invited to ascertain the probable causes of a number of moisture-related symptoms being experienced at the property.
+Following an introduction from the vendor’s surveyor, https://www.desbruslais.co.uk, Simon James Lewis, Neighbourhood Construction CIC has been invited to ascertain the probable causes of a number of moisture-related symptoms being experienced at the property.
 A site visit […]

 Following a previous site appraisal, The estate management company requested a further site visit and report be undertaken at an adjoining property, to ascertain the probable causes of a number of moisture-related symptoms being experienced at the property.
 A site visit was undertaken on the afternoon of Wednesday the 9th […]